 Tâmpa Mountain is the famous Romanian mountain with ‘BRASOV’ sign on top of it.
 It resembles the famous Hollywood sign.

 You can hike up, or you can take the cable car.
-There are a few different trails which start from the walls of the old town.
+There are a few different trails that start from the walls of the old town.

 The ticket for the cable car for going up is 10 lei and 18 lei (~3.7 Eur) for a round trip.

 On the top of Tâmpa mountain, are still visible the ruins of the old Brassovia fortress built in the 14th century.
-The fortress was destroyed in the 15th century at the order of Iancu de Hunedoara, and the stones were used to fortify the fortress from the valley, on which the city stands today.
+The fortress was destroyed in the 15th century at the order of Iancu de Hunedoara (the ruler who built Corvin Castle in Transylvania), and the stones were used to fortify the fortress from the valley, on which the city stands today.

-The hike on Tâmpa is worth it, as it’s this is the place to get the best view of the sunset.
-If you want to actually get a complete view of Brasov, then going up the mountain should be on your top things to do in Brasov.
+The hike on Tâmpa is worth it, as this is the place to get the best view of the sunset.
+If you want to actually get a complete view of Brasov, then going up the mountain should be on your top things to do in Brasov list.

 Cetățuia de pe Strajă Brașov